miku/estab/README.md

 -----

     $ estab -h
-    Usage of ./estab:
+    Usage of estab:
       -cpuprofile="": write cpu profile to file
       -delimiter="\t": column delimiter
-      -f="content.245.a": field or fields space separated
-      -host="localhost": elasticsearch host
+      -f="_id _index": field or fields space separated -host="localhost": elasticsearch host
       -indices="": indices to search (or all)
-      -null="NOT_AVAILABLE": value for empty fields
+      -limit=0: maximum number of docs to return (return all by default) -null="NOT_AVAILABLE": value for empty fields
       -port="9200": elasticsearch port
       -separator="|": separator to use for multiple field values